Keaton Verhoeff

-Keaton Verhoeff (born June 19, 2008) is a Canadian college ice hockey defenseman for the North Dakota Fighting Hawks of the National Collegiate Athletic Association (NCAA).
-He previously played two seasons for the Victoria Royals of the Western Hockey League, and is considered a top prospect for the 2026 NHL entry draft.
+Keaton Verhoeff (born June 19, 2008) is a Canadian college ice hockey player who is a defenceman for the North Dakota Fighting Hawks of the National Collegiate Athletic Association (NCAA).
+He previously played two seasons for the Victoria Royals of the Western Hockey League (WHL).
+He was drafted ninth overall by the San Jose Sharks in the 2026 NHL entry draft.

 Playing career

 Junior

-Verhoeff had originally started playing hockey as a goaltender, and switched to defense when he was 12.
+Verhoeff had originally started playing ice hockey as a goaltender, and switched to defence when he was 12.
 He was drafted by the Victoria Royals fourth overall in the 2023 Western Hockey League (WHL) draft.

 On December 5, 2023, Verhoeff made his WHL debut with the Royals.
 He would play in 11 more games with the club, scoring two assists.
 He would also be held scoreless in four playoff games.

 Verhoeff entered his first full WHL season with high expectations.
 After leaving the team early in the season to represent Canada at the 2024 World U-17 Hockey Challenge, Verhoeff returned and impressed.
-Verhoeff's play would lead to being named the WHL Rookie of the Week in mid-December, as well as being named a finalist for the Jim Piggott Memorial Trophy for the WHL's top rookie.
-In total, Verhoeff would finish his with 21 goals and 24 assists for 45 points in 63 games, setting the franchise record for goals by a defenseman, as well as becoming the third 16-year old defenseman in WHL history to score more than 16 goals in a season.
+Verhoeff's play would lead to being named the WHL Rookie of the Week in mid-December 2024, as well as being named a finalist for the Jim Piggott Memorial Trophy for the WHL's top rookie.
+In total, Verhoeff would finish his with 21 goals and 24 assists for 45 points in 63 games, setting the franchise record for goals by a defenseman, as well as becoming the third 16-year-old defenceman in WHL history to score more than 16 goals in a season.
 He also added a goal and nine assists in 10 playoff games.

 Collegiate

-After the National Collegiate Athletic Association (NCAA) announced in November 2024 that they would allow CHL players to join college ice hockey starting in 2025-26, many speculated whether Verhoeff would be one to take advantage of the new opportunity.
-On May 30, 2025, Verhoeff, alongside Royals teammate Cole Reschny, announced their commitment to University of North Dakota to join the Fighting Hawks.
+After the National Collegiate Athletic Association (NCAA) announced in November 2024 that they would allow Canadian Hockey League (CHL) players to join college ice hockey starting in 2025–26, many speculated whether Verhoeff would be one to take advantage of the new opportunity.
+On May 30, 2025, Verhoeff, alongside Royals teammate Cole Reschny, announced their commitment to the University of North Dakota.

+In his first collegiate game against St. Thomas, Verhoeff scored the game-winning goal in a 6-2 victory.
+In his first 10 games, he would score four goals and two assists.
+His first multi-point performance came a few games later, with two assists against Bemidji State.
+Verhoeff would help the Fighting Hawks to the top seed in the 2026 NCHC Tournament, but after defeating Omaha in two games in the first round, Verhoeff and the Fighting Hawks would be upset by Minnesota Duluth.
+Despite the loss, their stellar regular season performance led to an at-large bid as the top seed in the Sioux Falls Region in the NCAA tournament, and the second overall seed.
+Thanks in part to Verhoeff's defense, North Dakota would advance to the Frozen Four without conceding a goal.
+However, they would fall to Wisconsin, ending their season.
+At season's end, Verhoeff was named to the All-NCHC Rookie Team.